Service d'Action Civique: 1981 Auriol massacre and the dissolving of the SAC

 Pierre Debizet, national leader of the SAC, arrived in Marseille in May 1981, troubled by local rivalries within his organisation.
-Jacques Massié, a police inspector and the local leader of the SAC, was accused of corruption — and worse, of contacts with the left — by those who later would assassinate him.
+Jacques Massié, a police inspector and the local leader of the SAC, was accused by those who later would assassinate him of corruption — and worse, of contacts with the left.
 He was in reality a competent police officer, who was to take the leadership of the SAC in the Bouches-du-Rhône with the support of Debizet.
 Some time afterward, Massié and all of his family were massacred on the night of July 18, 1981 in what is known as the "Auriol massacre".
-A few weeks later, his murderers were arrested.
+His murderers were arrested a few weeks later.
 Pierre Debizet was interrogated by the police, but eventually released without charges.
 The five SAC members of the Auriol commando were sentenced on May 1, 1985 to between 15 years of prison and life-sentences; the mastermind behind inspector Massié's murder was never identified.

 The Auriol massacre took place soon after the 1981 election of François Mitterrand, candidate of the Socialist Party (PS).
 That election was the first victory of the left-wing since the 1958 establishment of the Fifth Republic by De Gaulle.
-The parliamentary majority set up a parliamentary investigative commission, in which the opposition refused to sit.
+The new parliamentary majority set up a parliamentary investigative commission, in which the opposition refused to sit.
 That Commission did not request the dissolving of the SAC, which the National Assembly nonetheless debated.
 The government disbanded the SAC in 1982, using a law which allows disbanding combat groups and private militias.